FakeFBI/DoS-Framework/README.md

 Final situation: Everything is updated.

 Update: It can now be used on Termux.
 Just use "termux-installation.sh" script to install.
-After installation "dos-framework" command will be enough to execute "perl execme.pl" in a short way.
+After installation, <code>dos</code> command will be enough to execute "perl execme.pl" in a short way.

+To uninstall:

+For GNU/Linux distributions,

+For Termux,